TV Ears: Characteristics and technology

-TV Ears uses infrared SoLIT, Speed of Light Infrared Transmission and 5.8 GHz wireless technology.
-The Transmitter, sends television audio wirelessly to the headset without delay or interference.
-SoLIT operates at 2.3 million cycles per second, is safe with pacemakers, does not experience television interference, and can be used by multiple people at once.
+TV Ears uses infrared So LIT, Speed of Light Infrared Transmission and 5.8 GHz wireless technology.
+The Transmitter sends television audio wirelessly to the headset without delay or interference.
+So LIT operates at 2.3 million cycles per second, is safe with pacemakers, does not experience television interference, and can be used by multiple people at once.
 However, because the system relies on light, visual obstruction has the ability to severely disrupt the signal, which can cause problems with sound quality.
-The audio frequency response spans a wide range of 20-20,000 Hz with a transmission frequency of 2.3 MHz and a max volume of 125 dB.
+The audio frequency response spans a wide range of 20-20,000 Hz with a transmission frequency of 2.3 MHz and a max volume of 125 DB.
 However, it has been noted that infrared systems are known for exhibiting glitches with the quality of their sound, producing low wavelengths of noise, which can be a problem for those with hearing impairments.
 With their wireless capabilities, TV Ears may be used with many different kinds of plasma and LCD flat screen televisions, cable, or satellite boxes with audio analog port capabilities.

 The system works as a clarifying system from top to bottom.
 Not only does it increase the audio experience for the user, but it also works to amplify the speech and dialog while decreasing the surrounding ambient noise.
 TV Ears works using patented technology that is currently unavailable for commercial use anywhere else.
 This technology includes a revolutionary style of “ear tip” that is self-molding and forms to the shape of the user's outer ear canal.
 These ear tips create an acoustically sealed chamber within the ear that reduces ambient noises.

 By limiting the sound that is received outside of the device, TV Ears is able to pick up low-level sounds that are put out by the television, providing clarity.
 It does this using Voice Clarifying Circuitry.
 This technology uses an advanced microchip within the device that captures audio signals, while amplifying the human speech frequency above that of the background noise on the television.
 Voice Clarifying Circuitry sets TV Ears apart in that it allows the device to pull words out from the noise, including whispers and accents.

 TV Ears were designed with their target audience of the hearing impaired and senior citizens in mind.
 Unlike regular headphones, TV Ears use an under the chin design, similar to that of a stethoscope, with the right and left ear tips connected by the receiver in the center, which then goes under the chin.
 This under the chin receiver houses the volume and tone control, which is meant to create a better viewing experience.

 Product line

-TV Ears original
+TV Ears Original

 The least expensive of all of the TV Ears’ headsets, the Original clarifies and amplifies speech and dialog while lowering background noise.
-Set up of the Original is easy, requiring the transmitter to be connected to the analog audio out port on your TV, cable, or satellite box.
+Set up of the Original requires the transmitter to be connected to the analog audio out port on your TV, cable, or satellite box.